djblue/portal/README.md

 [![screenshot](https://user-images.githubusercontent.com/1986211/129153169-4018d586-d747-48f9-8193-d267ea5e288a.png)](https://djblue.github.io/portal/)

 The portal UI can be used to inspect values of various shapes and sizes.
 The UX will probably evolve over time and user feedback is welcome!

+For an in-depth explanation of the UX, jump to [UX Concepts](#ux-concepts).

 ## Apropos Demo